Asor-Development/Appian/Notes/InterviewQuestions.md

 - both used in process models
 - escalation
     - when a task or process node is delayed for some reason
-    - configuration can take a numbert of actions
+    - can configure using a time event, change the priority, reassign task, send a alert or message
     - Ex. if you have a task that has not been completed for a certain amount of time you can send a reminder or alert to the user or group to complete the task
 - exception
     - Ex. if a user starts a process and for some reason the process never get completed